 Please note, we do come back roughly 5-10 days after install to apply the final sealer coat.

 The very short answer is yes, concrete will get hard and it will want to crack overtime.
 However, there are things we can do to help minimize, disguise and “tell” the concrete where we want it to crack.

 Just like sidewalks and driveways have “relief cuts or joints” in them, concrete curbing has the same thing.
 Relief joints help tell the concrete where to crack when it inevitably will.
 However, many of these cracks are very thin and unnoticeable.

 Also, with many of the aggressive stone like curb styles, sometimes you will get “spider cracks” that aren’t noticeable unless looked for up close to the curb.
 We try to fix and minimize these as much as possible, but sometimes they just happen or appear when the concrete is curing.
 They don’t affect the strength or integrity of the curb.

-The nice thing about a natural stone style curb is that these type of spider cracks are often hidden or look natural because rocks and stones in natural sometimes have splits, cracks, etc.
+The nice thing about a natural stone style curb is that these type of spider cracks are often hidden or look natural because rocks and stones in nature sometimes have splits, cracks, etc.